-(2) Restated to reflect the three-for-two stock split effected in the form of a 50% stock dividend on June 14, 2013.
+- (2) Restated to reflect the three-for-two stock split effected in the form of a 50% stock dividend on June 14, 2013. - (3) The amounts for December 31, 2011 through 2014 have been restated to reflect the reclassification of current deferred income tax assets to be consistent with the current presentation upon adoption of Financial Accounting Standards Board Accounting Standards Update No. 2015-17, "Income Taxes" effective December 31, 2015.